-Our tour of Piedmont unveils a region that has achieved the status of gastronomic and enological perfection.
-Considered Italy’s greatest single wine region, the most important and distinct vineyard centers of Gavi, Acqui Terme, Alba, and lower Monferrato area serve as the focal points of our tour.
-With great wine comes delightfully paired cuisine; the cuisine of Piedmont is a blend of Northern Italian and French influences with the truffle and mushrooms as seasonal key players.
-In the fall, the tour may coincide with one of the “Fiere del Tartufo,” the International Truffle Fair, which attracts countless gourmands and high caliber chefs to the fairytale town of Alba, Moncalvo or Acqui Terme.
-Here, in the fall you can savor the delicacies produced by local artisans and witness the enchantment of the Tartufo Bianco, the revered white truffle.
+Savor all the beauty and pleasures of the Piedmont, considered Italy’s greatest single wine region, on this unforgettable seven-day bicycle tour, completely updated for 2015.
+Our route traverses the region’s most important and distinct vineyard centers of Gavi, Acqui Terme, Alba, and lower Monferrato.
+We’ll be fortified on our journey by sumptuous meals pairing great wines with delightfully complementary Piemontese cuisine, a blend of Northern Italian and French influences, with truffles and mushrooms as seasonal key players.
+In the fall, the cycling tour may coincide with the “Fiere del Tartufo,” the International Truffle Fair, which attracts gourmands and top chefs to the fairytale towns of Alba, Moncalvo and Acqui Terme.
+Here we savor the delicacies produced by local culinary artisans and experience the enchantment of the Tartufo Bianco, the revered white truffle!

 - Lesser-traveled, gorgeous country roads

 - Sumptuous dinners at Enoclub in Alba and Schiavia in Acqui Terme

 - Introduction to World famous and well kept secret local wines such as Barolo, Barbaresco & Barbera with our local hosts & sommeliers

 - Meet with a truffle hunter & his dog for a lecture on truffles

 We meet in the hotel lobby at 1 pm for lunch, introductions and an orientation to the trip.
 After a bike fitting, we take a short warm-up ride in the hills behind our lovely villa to the new “Museo dei Campionissimi”.
 In the evening we enjoy a scrumptious dinner at hotel restaurant which allows us to savor the local yummy delicacies: buon appetito!

 Gavi to Acqui Terme